marktsuchida/Xnuplot/doc/index.rst

 - Python 2.6 or 2.7 (not Python 3+)
 - Gnuplot 4.4 or above
 - Pexpect (tested with version 2.3)
-- A UNIX operating system (Xnuplot is developed and tested on Mac OS X)
+- A UNIX operating system on which Pexpected works properly (Xnuplot is currently developed and tested on Mac OS X)

 Documentation